 The movies Holiday Inn (1942) and White Christmas (1954) have much in common.
-Both movies are now regarded as Christmas classics.
-Bing Crosby stars in both movies, both of which are musicals.
+Both movies are regarded as Christmas classics, with Bing Crosby starring in each movie.
 And both movies feature songs by Irving Berlin, most notably the song “White Christmas.”
 But according to IMDB, the movies have even more in common than that.
-According to IMDB, the set for General Waverly’s inn in White Christmas used a remodeled version of the set used for the inn in Holiday Inn.
+According to IMDB, the set for General Waverly’s inn in White Christmas was a remodeled version of the set used for the inn in Holiday Inn.
 So I took a close look at both sets to see how they compared.

 When I set out to write this post, I was hoping to have a longer list of similarities to point out.
 But upon close inspection, it became clear the Holiday Inn set was indeed remodeled for White Christmas, and quite extensively at that.
-The two inns have very different layouts and several elements seen in White Christmas, such as the indoor fire pit where Judy and Phil can be seen roasting hot dogs and the dining/floor show area, were not part of the original Holiday Inn set.
+The two inns have very different layouts and several elements seen in White Christmas, such as the dining/floor show area and indoor fire pit, were not part of the original Holiday Inn set.

-One thing both sets have in common is they both have entrances right by the main stairway.
+One thing the sets have in common is they both have entrances right by the main stairway.
 However, the two entry areas are so different I’m not sure how much, if any, of it was part of the original Holiday Inn set.
 The only thing the two entrances have in common is they both have similar windows.
 The floors are different, the staircases are very different, and the front desk area was added for White Christmas.

 The fact that the two inns have similarly shaped windows is one of the biggest similarities between the two sets.
 However, even those aren’t exactly the same between the two movies.